-How much money can you make on a single fix and flip?
+How much can you make on one flip?

 How much money you make on a fix and flip varies with each deal and how much the house is worth.
 I have lost $10,000 on a flip and have made up to $180,000 on a flip.
 My goal on each fix and flip is to make at least $25,000 in profit.
 I have hit some home runs and had some huge mishaps when flipping.
 There are many risks involved when you fix and flip a home.
 If I do not have at least $25,000 in profit potential, I usually will not make the deal.
 The more expensive a house is, the more money I hope to make because of the increased risk and cost.

 I also base how much profit I need in regards to the work that is needed.
 On houses that need massive remodels I want to make more than $30,000 in profit because there is so much that can go wrong.
 On houses that only need paint and carpet, I am willing to accept a smaller margin because the work is simple and fast.